Calculator-Online.net

 • Sleeping habits

 Creating a calorie deficit is considered the key to losing weight.
-It involves burning more calories than you take in diet.
-Achieving a calorie deficit can be done by reducing your calorie intake or increasing your physical activity levels.
-You can do both at the same time.
+It involves burning more calories than you take in a diet.
+Achieving a calorie deficit can be done by the combination of:

 • Eating smaller portions